 This course introduces students to the fundamentals of structured programming and to the procedural aspects of the C++ programming language.
 Students will create programs to demonstrate the topics of program control, functions, arrays, and pointers.
-Microsoft's Visual C++ will be used as the primary development tool; however, other environments may also be used.
-Emphasis will be placed on the creation of platform-independent applications to allow students to become familiar with the core features of the C++ language.
-If students do not have previous programming experience, CIS112 is required as a prerequisite.
+Microsoft's Visual C++ will be used as the primary development tool; however, other environments may also be utilized.
+Emphasis will be placed on the creation of platform-independent applications in order to allow students to become familiar with the core features of the C++ language.
+Prerequisite: CIS112 or permission of instructor.